akshaypatil1497/Traing-the-model-using-individual-words/README.md

 Predict the text in images.

 Training data using MJ Synthetic Word Dataset which consists of 9 million images in Gray-scale covering 90k English words.
+It has three text files annotation_train.txt, annotation_val.txt, annotation_test.txt which contains the list of images and their corresponding text labels in the file names itself.

 Training dataset link: https://www.robots.ox.ac.uk/~vgg/data/text/